How accurate are our public forecasts?

 When it comes to accurate forecasts, the Met Office stands above the crowd.
-Here are just some of the reasons to trust the Met Office.
+Here are just some of the reasons to trust us.

 - Our global Numerical Weather Prediction model, the foundation of our accurate weather provision, is recognised as a world leading National Met Service model verified* using standards defined by the World Meteorological Organisation.